 Brown, White lead Celtics' 3-point onslaught, powering Boston to 120-95 Game 1 win over Cavaliers

+BOSTON (AP) When Jaylen Brown or Jayson Tatum have it going, it usually means good things for the Boston Celtics.

+This postseason, it's also been opening up the floor -- and the 3-point line -- for Derrick White.
+That's added a new layer to a team that was already the one to beat in the East.

-BOSTON (AP) — Jaylen Brown scored 32 points, Derrick White made seven 3-pointers and added 25, and the Boston Celtics powered past the Cleveland Cavaliers 120-95 on Tuesday night in Game 1 of their second-round playoff series.
+Brown scored 32 points, White made seven 3-pointers and added 25, and the Celtics powered past the Cleveland Cavaliers 120-95 on Tuesday night in Game 1 of their second-round playoff series.

 The Cavaliers went 11 of 42 from 3-point range and kept pace early.
 But the Celtics were even more efficient from the outside, connecting on 18 of 46 from beyond the arc for the game.